 We meet at 6:30 pm on every 4th Monday, at Macomb City Hall Community Room

 If you are trying to get a hold of Precinct person go to our E-mail and we will forward it to them.
 What is the "Central Committee"?
 The McDonough County Democratic Central Committee (MDCC) is recognized by the State of Illinois as a formal and legal entity of the Democratic Party in Illinois.
 McDonough County is divided into 31 Precincts.
 One person living in each precinct may be elected in the Democratic primary to serve a two year term on the McDonough County Democratic Central Committee.
-Those elected then choose a Democratic County Chairman, Vice-Chair, Secretary and Treasurer for that term.
-If no one runs for committeeman in a precinct the County Chair may appoint someone to that position.
+Those elected then choose a Democratic County Chair person, Vice-Chair, Secretary and Treasurer for that term.
+If no one runs for committee person in a precinct the County Chair may appoint someone to that position.
 We currently have 9 empty precinct committee slots.
-The Central Committee needs Precinct Committee Members now If you are interested in being appointed to one of the 9 empty positions please contact County Chairman Lee Trotter firstname.lastname@example.org or 309-371-9295.
-You do not have to live in a precinct to be appointed to be its committeeman.
+The Central Committee Needs Precinct Committee Members Now

+You do not have to live in a precinct to be appointed to be its committee person.
 Please consider joining a pool of possible appointees.
-We will need all hands on deck for the 2018 elections.
+We will need all hands-on deck for the 2024 elections.
 The Central Committee currently meets at 6:30 pm on the fourth Monday of each month in the Macomb City Hall Community room.
 All local Democrats are invited to attend.
 DUE TO COVID-19, ALL MEETING WILL BE HELD VIA ZOOM UNTIL FURTHER NOTICE

 What precinct are you in?
 Your address determines your precinct.
 Look on your voter registration card or check the map at this link: http://gis.wiu.edu/js/precinct/ or call Voter Registration in Courthouse 833-4649.

 How to run for Precinct Committee person in a Primary